symlex/input-validation/README.md

 Basic example
 -------------

-This example shows how to validate user input in a REST controller action.
+This example shows how to validate user input in a REST controller action context.
 Note, how easy it is to avoid the deeply nested structures you often find in validation code.
 User model and form are injected as dependencies.

 ```php
 class UserController